Support Hardware Layout Demo Screen Shot Revision History

 ADI Installation Requirements

-Be sure to check hardware requirements for FSID if that program will be used
+Be sure to check the hardware requirements for IDEx if those applications will be used

-• 1 GHz Processor (minimum), 512 Megabytes of RAM (minimum), 1 Gb is recommended
+• 1 GHz Processor (minimum), 2 Gigabytes of RAM (minimum)

-• 9 Pin Serial Com Port - if using an external modem
+• 9 Pin Serial Com Port (or equivalent) - if using an external modem or receiver

-• Modem Cable - if using an external modem
+• Modem or Receiver Cable - if using one of these external devices

 • Network Interface